Mull-Tokens: Modality-Agnostic Latent Thinking: Experiments

 \textbf{Base model.} We choose a powerful open-source multimodal language model, Qwen2.5-VL (7B) model \cite{bai2025qwen2} as our base since it is also used in existing visual reasoning works~\cite{feng2025videor1,yang2025mirage,luo2025thinkingdriftsevidentialgrounding}.
 All our ablations and baselines are trained using 8 H100 (80GB) GPUs using Deepspeed~\cite{deepspeed_kdd2020}.

-\textbf{Evaluation benchmarks.} To test performance, we evaluate the answer accuracy on spatial questions for images and videos across four recent benchmarks that test a variety of capabilities such as understanding camera motion, taking perspectives, and solving visual puzzles and IQ tests.
+\textbf{Evaluation benchmarks.} To test performance, we evaluate the answer accuracy on spatial questions for images and videos across four recent benchmarks that test a variety of spatial reasoning capabilities.
 Below we highlight the specific benchmarks we use (also displayed in Figure \ref{fig:benchmark_samples}):

-\textit{BLINK} \cite{fu2024blink} We focus on the spatial splits in BLINK - multi-view reasoning dealing with camera movements between two images (MV), relative depths (RelDep), spatial relations (SpRel), jigsaw puzzles (Jig) and IQ Tests (IQT).
-We group multi-view reasoning, jigsaw puzzles and IQ tests as \textit{reasoning} splits since they require comparing/manipulating visual elements as report a reasoning average (\emph{Reas} in the Tables) along with the overall average.
+\textit{BLINK} \cite{fu2024blink} We focus on the spatial splits in BLINK.
+We group multi-view reasoning, jigsaw puzzles, and IQ tests as \textit{reasoning} (\emph{Reas} in the Tables) splits since they require comparing/manipulating visual elements.

-\textit{SAT-Real (SAT-R)} \cite{ray2024sat} This includes questions that require reasoning about actions and motions based on a single image or a sequence of images.
+\textit{SAT-Real (SAT-R)} \cite{ray2024sat} This includes questions that require reasoning about actions based on one/two image(s).

-\textit{VSI-Bench (VSI-B)} \cite{yang2025_thinking_in_space} This is a video benchmark with walkthroughs of indoor scenes and questions about object sizes, distances, relations from other perspectives, and optimal routes.
-We group relative direction, relative distance, and route planning into the reasoning splits.
-These splits ask questions about relationships from a different perspective or planning routes, that requires manipulating visual and symbolic elements.
-We report this subset average as \emph{Reas} under the VSI-Bench column in the tables.
+\textit{VSI-Bench (VSI-B)} \cite{yang2025_thinking_in_space} This is a video benchmark with questions about relationships and distances from other perspectives, and optimal routes.
+We group relative direction, relative distance, and route planning into the reasoning splits since they involve perspective-taking or planning.
+Absolute numbers may differ from some concurrent works due to differences in frame count, answer matching logic, and system prompts.
+We use consistent hyperparameters across all ablations.
+We also include some broader datasets to test generalization, like ERQA~\cite{team2025gemini}, MMSI-Bench~\cite{yang2025mmsibenchbenchmarkmultiimagespatial}, and SiteBench~\cite{Wang_2025_ICCV}.

-\textit{ERQA} \cite{team2025gemini} This is an embodied robotics question answering dataset that focuses questions about object trajectories to complete goals, consequences of actions on images, and estimating the state of completion of tasks based on a single image input.

-We would like to note that some benchmark numbers, especially on videos may differ from existing work due to number of frames used and the answer fuzzy matching logic.
-We modify the widely-used framework \texttt{lmms-eval}~\cite{lmms_eval2024} for our evaluations.
-We maintain the same frame count, answer matching logic, and prompt format across all our baselines and ablations to avoid such confounding factors in performance differences.

 \textbf{Training datasets.} We use three datasets: Video-R1, Zebra-CoT, and SAT as shown in Figure \ref{fig:benchmark_samples}.
-Exact data mixtures for each of stages are in the appendix.